The Kugel Law Firm's Blog

 LinkedIn

-driver’s license suspension or revocation can be one of the most disruptive consequences of a DWI conviction, especially if you drive to work, school, or other important errands.
+A driver’s license suspension or revocation can be one of the most disruptive consequences of a DWI conviction, especially if you drive to work, school, or other important errands.
 Losing your driver’s license could throw your daily commute and life tasks into chaos, especially if you live somewhere without good options for public transportation.
+Under New York’s Prompt Suspension Law, your license could be suspended almost immediately after a DWI arrest, further complicating matters.

-Fortunately, New York allows you to apply for a conditional license after a DWI conviction or even while you wait for your DWI case to resolve.
+Fortunately, New York allows you to apply for a conditional license after a DWI conviction or even while you wait for your DWI case to be resolved.
 A conditional license grants you limited driving privileges that can make a big difference in your daily life.

 What Are the Requirements for a Conditional License in NY?